TheCing/mathias-environmental/site/content/_index.md

       properly.
 stories:
   heading: The Mathias Environmental Difference
-  text: >-
-    Our approach, our team, and our ability to measure and certify results makes our solutions attractive for a wide range of buildings.
-Not only are these solutions safe and efficient, but the results are clearly understandable and able to be explained easily to your staff, clients and stakeholders.
+  text: Our approach, our team, and our ability to measure and certify results

-    Our approach, our team, and our ability to measure and certify results makes our solutions attractive for a wide range of buildings.
+    makes our solutions attractive for a wide range of buildings.
 Not only are these solutions safe and efficient, but customers can easily share these meaningful air quality improvements.

-    Our advantages include:

-    PRELIMINARY EVALUATION including testing of existing HVAC system

-    DESIGN, including 3rd party professional engineers

-    INSTALLATION by licensed & experienced professional contractor

-    LITTLE TO NO IMPACT on existing equipment and performance

-    TESTING AND COMMISSIONING of new work to measure and verify effectiveness and performance by an independent firm

-    FINAL REPORT and certification
   image: img/clyde-rs-4xbzcfu2uoo-unsplash.jpg
+  advantagesHeading: "Our advantages include:"
+  advantages:
+    - PRELIMINARY EVALUATION including testing of existing HVAC system
+    - DESIGN, including 3rd party professional engineers
+    - INSTALLATION by licensed & experienced professional contractor
+    - LITTLE TO NO IMPACT on existing equipment and performance
+    - TESTING AND COMMISSIONING of new work to measure and verify effectiveness and performance by an independent firm
+    - FINAL REPORT and certification
 blurb:
   heading: Why Kaldi?
   text: Kaldi is the coffee store for everyone who believes that great coffee